Chapter 8: Missions

 “We lost our freedom because we felt no need to defend ourselves.
 We were too safe, too happy.
 This has been growing for generations.”

-A few others nodded, worry plain on their faces.
+Others nodded, worry plain on their faces.

 She looked into each face.

 Frink glared back.
 “That’s fine for you.
 You’ve a knight for a husband.
-He’ll have taught you to survive.
+He’ll have taught you skills to survive.
 We’ve no such guidance.”

 “I’d rather not end up in the Melazera’s dungeons.”
+Frink crossed his arms.

-R’bekah nodded.
+Rebekah nodded.
 “There’ll be no condemnation if you return to your old life—”

-“Then count me out!”
+“Count me out!”
 Frink walked away.

 No one had much to give, but found tokens to exchange.
 Sheila and Eugene presented each family with wreaths of pinecones.
 Charles Dugan read a poem he’d written.